javacc/javacc/docs/faq.md

 ### There's an error in the input, so why doesn't my parser throw a ParseException?

-Perhaps you forgot the `< EOF >` in the production for your start non-terminal.
+You may have omitted the `< EOF >` in the production for your start non-terminal.

 ## Semantic Actions

-### I've written/found a parser, but it doesn't do anything?
+### I've written a parser, but it doesn't do anything?

 You need to add semantic actions.
-Semantic actions are bits of Java code that get executed as the parser parses.
+Semantic actions are bits of Java code that get executed as the parser is parsing.

 ### How do I capture and traverse a sequence of tokens?